AlbertoCuadra/algo_trading_weighted_strategy/README.md

 [![license](https://img.shields.io/badge/license-CC%20BY--NC--SA%204.0-%23299489)](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 [![referral](https://img.shields.io/badge/Referral-TradingView-%23f08f07)](https://www.tradingview.com/gopro/?share_your_love=accry)

+---
+**Note**

+This project is on hold until further news.
+The idea is to take it up again when I defend my doctoral thesis.

+Best,

+Alberto

+---

 I have been developing a fully customizable algorithmic trading strategy in pinescript for the last year in my spare time.
 The algorithm is based on a set of well-documented strategies, each with its own weight (weighted strategy).
 Currently a set of 5 strategies have been implemented:

 * `MACD`